savonrb/savon/README.md

 ```

 Since Wasabi 4.0 supports both WSDL and XML Schema imports, it needs some HTTP client to resolve these imports.
-Wasabi is not coupled to any particular HTTP client, but requires you to give an object which responds to
+Wasabi is not coupled to any particular HTTP client, but requires you to give it an object which responds to
 `#get(url)` and returns the raw HTTP response body as a String.

 This allows you to use any HTTP client and easily swap it out for testing.
 Here's an example for the